-->

 Granite is an excellent choice for high traffic areas where class and style is desired because it is denser and stronger than all natural stones.
 Granite's crystalline structure is far more resistant to abrasions, staining and discoloration than most marbles.
 This durable and beautiful stone is ideal for kitchen countertops, accent islands, bar tops, dining tables, flooring, office desks, table tops, and more.

 Marble is among the most elegant and luxurious of stones.
-Its beauty can and will last for generations and is versatile enough for use throughout the home in such places as kitchen countertops, fireplace surrounds, ornamental furnishings, walls, flooring, and bathrooms.
+Its beauty can and will last for generations and is versatile enough for use throughout the home in such places as countertops, fireplace surrounds, ornamental furnishings, walls, flooring, and bathrooms.
 Marble especially stands out in the bath.
 It can be applied on almost every surface, including vanities, shower walls, tub decks and flooring.

 What should I do before installers start installing?

-TThe best thing to do is to clear the area or old countertops so that it is ready to take out.
+The best thing to do is to clear the area or old countertops so that it is ready to take out.
 Make sure there is nothing in the sink, on the counter, or underneath the cabinets especially if there is a cooktop cutout for drop in cook tops and also for vanities.

 Will there be dust from countertop installation of my granite tops?

 Yes, when installing with rock, there will always be dust especially when cutting cooktops.
-It is unavoidable however we do make sure to clean excess dust to a fairly reasonable extent usually with cloth, sponge, and vacuum.
+It is unavoidable however we do make sure to clean excess dust to a fairly reasonable extent usually with cloth, sponge, and vaccum.
 If a customer wants it absolutely dust free they will have clean themselves to that extent.
 Dust is part of the job and happens regardless of what company installs.
 Counterops will be spotless however inside cabinets and cracks in appliances and other surfaces might have a small layer of dust not easily pulled without fine cleaning dusters.

 What is the best way to clean marble?